Saeima approves modern accreditation model to improve quality in higher education

 Illustrative image.
 Source: pexels.com.

 Until 31 December 2027, a pilot accreditation project will take place, involving three higher education institutions.
-The amendments to the law stipulate that universities and colleges must obtain an accreditation decision by 30 June 2032.
-The process for the next accreditation must be initiated no later than 12 months before the expiry of the accreditation term.
-Institutions that meet all accreditation requirements may receive accreditation for seven years, while those requiring improvements will receive accreditation for three years.
-If a university or college receives a three-year accreditation twice in a row, the next evaluation will result either in a full seven-year accreditation or in non-accreditation.
-This approach will encourage higher education institutions and colleges to continuously improve the quality of education and institutional governance.
+The amendments to the law require universities and colleges to obtain an accreditation decision by 30 June 2032.
+The process for the next accreditation must be initiated no later than 12 months before the accreditation term expires.
+Institutions that meet all accreditation requirements may receive accreditation for 7 years, while those requiring improvement will receive accreditation for 3 years.
+If a university or college receives three-year accreditation twice in a row, the next evaluation will result in either a full seven-year accreditation or non-accreditation.
+This approach will encourage higher education institutions and colleges to improve the quality of education and institutional governance continuously.

 The legislative amendments adopted by the Saeima on 12 March 2026 – Amendments to the Education Law[LV] and Amendments to the Law on Higher Education Institutions [LV] – are available on the website of the Saeima.